PSYCH 486: ANIMAL MIND

 Lecture notes: Lecture will be minimized and provided only where I feel the need to supply background.
 In those cases, I will post lecture notes on the website (follow the links in the Topics column) after the class.

-Exams: There will be 3 exams, each one covering the most recent
+Exams: There will be 2 take-home exams, each one covering its part of the

 Grading: Grade